TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

   search engine (extension "indexed_search").
 Use this flag to exclude the current page.

-Editable for Admins Only
-  This restricts edition of the page strictly to users with admin rights, no matter what other permissions may have been set.

-Stop Page Tree
+Hide child pages in page tree:
   Influences only the backend.
 If enabled, this option excludes the subtree from rendering.
-Very useful if you have alot of subpages.
+Very useful if you have a lot of subpages.

 Finally the "Use a Container" property is just an indication of what the page may contain, but does not actually restrict